0984

 | Sorted data displayed to a user | Bubble sort or another sort first, then display |

-A typical pattern: a school's student records are sorted by surname once when loaded, and every "find a student" query uses a binary search after that.
+A typical pattern: a school's student records are sorted by surname once when loaded, so they can be displayed in order and scanned quickly.